Skip to main content

 Previous Next

-Flad Architects is leading the design team for the flexible medical research center in collaboration with Prevot Design and SBB Architects.
+Flad Architects is leading the design team for the flexible medical research center in collaboration with Prevot Design and Sutton Beebe Babin Architects.
 The former Sears building offers wide-open spaces that can easily adapt to evolving research programs, delivering a flexible and cost-effective solution to changes in size and scope.
 The transformation of an existing structure will enable an expedited construction timeline.
-EMA Engineering is acting as MEP/FP engineer, with Aillet, Fenner, Jolly, & McClelland as civil engineer.
-Occupancy is anticipated in 2027.
+EMA Engineering & Consulting is acting as MEP/FP engineer and Aillet, Fenner, Jolly, & McClelland is serving as civil engineer.

-In addition to the existing three-story department store, the 18-acre parcel also includes 68,000 sf of adjoining mall space, a 27,000-sf detached automotive center, and over 800 parking spaces.
-Located less than a mile from the main Shreveport campus, the site may accommodate expanded clinical operations for the nearby Ochsner LSU Health center in the future.
+Located less than a mile from the main Shreveport campus, the 18-acre site may accommodate expanded clinical operations for the nearby Ochsner LSU Health center in the future.

 Organization Project Role